 easy to prepare dish, and is a classic side dish during the Day of the Dead.

 This citrus salad is also sold by street vendors and in local markets, when the fruit is in season.
 In Mexico, jicama is in season from November to January.
 One of the ingredients used in Yucatan is the Bitter Seville orange, which is really hard to find here in the USA.
 I usually substitute it with a mix of orange and grapefruit, with a little squirt of lime juice.

 - 1 medium-size jicama About 1 pound

 - 3 mandarins

 - ¼ cup orange juice

 - 1 teaspoon ground Piquin pepper*

-1. Peel mandarins with your hands, separate in segments.
-To remove the seeds, cut along the edge of the side column of the segment, as shown on the picture.
+Peel mandarins with your hands, separate into segments.
+To remove the seeds, cut along the edge of the side column of the segment, as shown in the picture.
 Once you cut it, the seeds will come out easily.
 Place all your deseeded mandarin segments in the bowl with the rest of the fruit.